 Sega's games Project Rub and The Rub Rabbits have the lead characters as shadows.
-Completely opposite to the above example, the idea behind this is that the gamer will think of the girl character as whatever is attractive to them, not what the developers thought was attractive.
+The idea behind this is that the gamer will think of the girl character as whatever is attractive to them, not what the developers thought was attractive.

 Laharl is blackmailed with a humiliating photo of himself that leaves both Flonne and Etna on the floor laughing.
 It's never shown, however, and the only hint we get is Flonne's, "I didn't know you were into that."
 (Fanon takes a stab at it in fanart here, at about 0:50.)

 In an earlier scene, Volcanus comes across a book with something both horrifying and fascinating on its pages.
 It's only until the Prinny Commentary from the Updated Re-release that we get a hint as just what was in there.